araobp/unity-ar/README.md

 ### VR Theater (URP)

-This app is to display 240-degree 16K panorama pictures taken with iPhone SE Camera App. iPad mini is the best device to enjoy the high-resolution panorama pictures with this AR/VR app.
-Just save you panorama pictures in the folder "Resources/Panorama" and make the settings below before starting the app.
+This application displays 240-degree 16K panoramic photos captured with the iPhone SE Camera app.
+The iPad mini is particularly well-suited for viewing these high-resolution panoramas.
+To use your own photos, save them in the `Resources/Panorama` folder and configure the settings as shown below.

 <img src="doc/PanoramaSettings.jpg" width=400>

-I created the following shader graph for displaying a panorama picture (Texture2D) on the 240-degree screen.
+I developed the following Shader Graph to map panoramic textures (Texture2D) onto a 240-degree virtual screen.

 <img src="doc/VRTheaterShaderGraph.png" width=400>

-And the screenshots of this AR app on my iPad mini.
+Screenshots of the application running on an iPad mini:

 <img src="doc/VRTheater1.jpg" width=400>